craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/Holyl'nds/Holdings/Wychway.md

 Other Tags:

 # Description
-Wychway is a small town, notable only because of its proximity to the northern exitway of [[Coalition City]].
+Wychway is a small town, notable only because of its proximity to the northern exitway of [[World Notes/Prime Material - Alaturmen/World Wide Happenings 1/Coalition City/Coalition City]].

 ## Physicality of the Holding